tjd1234/cmpt120fall2022/lectures/lecture31/lecture31notes.md

 ## Getting Rid of the Infinite Loop

 All the recursive functions above suffer from the obvious defect that they run until they crash.
-We never want out code to crash, so how can fix them?
+We never want out code to crash.

-Instead of printing a theoretically infinite number of lines, lets pass in as a variable how many times we want the line printed.
+An idea for fixing this is to pass in, as a parameter, how many times we want the line printed.
 For example, we want to be able to do this:

 ```
 >>> f5(3)